azikus/HelloWorld/README.md

 # API
 * We are using a REST API
 * List of API calls is [here](https://petstore.swagger.io/#/)
-* For HTTP newtworking we are using [Alamofire](https://github.com/Alamofire/Alamofire)
+* For HTTP networking we are using [Alamofire](https://github.com/Alamofire/Alamofire)